-U.S. Department of State Traveler's Checklist for further reference can be found here.
+U.S. Department of State Traveler's Checklist for further reference.

 Area of Study: Business

 Term to Study Abroad: Spring-Break 2019.
 This is the spring break period during the Spring semester.
 This period will not interfere with the Spring course schedule.

 Orientation dates with the Study Abroad Office: To register for orientation with the Study Abroad Office, visit the Study Abroad Application Portal.
 Students attending orientation must have applied for a study abroad program and made their first payment.
 This is a pre-departure orientation for students who are traveling abroad with the program.
 Date and Time for Orientation is Thursday, November 15, 2018, from 6:30 - 9:00 PM.